At one point in time, when air conditioning first came to be, it was a luxury item that only the wealthiest people could afford.

 It was during the 1840s when Dr. John Gorrie, physician and inventor, introduced the idea of cooling areas to help residents live more comfortably even in the high heat of Florida.

 Dr. Gorrie hypothesized that cooling the cities would help to avoid diseases such as malaria.
-Along with that, it was also though to make patients in hospitals more comfortable.
+Along with that, it was also thought to make patients in hospitals more comfortable.
 His original idea was to haul in ice from lakes that had frozen over up north to Florida.

 Dr. Gorrie needed to find a way to cool rooms more easily without having to haul ice which could be very expensive.
 This is when he began experimenting to find an easier and cheaper solution.
 First, Gorrie created an invention that could create ice on its own by using its compressor that was powered by horse, water, and sails or sometimes steam.